 On day 2, you will ride out under the foot of Coniston Old Man and the famous slate mines.
 There is a great history behind this area which your hosts (the Myers Family) are strongly linked to and hope you will enjoy sharing their knowledge and passion for their birth place!
 The slate mines that you ride past were once owned and worked by the Myers’ past generations.
 Your journey will now take you down into Trover and across onto Lowick Common.
 Here there is quiet scenery and gentle canters.
 For lunch you will stop off at another traditional pub, The Royal Oak at Spark Bridge where the food is great and the hospitality is excellent.
 If on the two day trail the afternoon is spent with a steady ride back to the equestrian centre.
 If completing the three day trail you will travel onto the Wilsons Arms pub to stay overnight.

 This ride can be extended to a 3 day trip with a scenic ride over Walna Scar, a 2,000 ft pass on an ancient byway that was once the main route connecting Dunnerdale and Coniston.
 Your breath will be taken away at the summit by the fantastic views of Scafell Pike and Bowfell.
 To the west on a clear day you can get a stunning panoramic view of the Isle of Man and even Scotland!
 For lunch you will ride into Dunnerdale for a bite to eat at the ‘Newfield Inn‘ at Seathwaite.
 From here you will climb out on another ancient road that brings you via ‘Broughton Mills’ and ‘Broughton Moor Forest’.
-After the steady climb over Walna Scar, the forest offers you the chance to burn off your lunch with a few brisk canters before returning back to the equestrian centre.
+After the steady climb over Walna Scar, the forest offers you the chance to burn off your lunch with a few brisk canters before returning back to the equestrian centre at 4.30pm.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.